CHREC/drseus/README.md

 # DrSEUs
-## The Dynamic Robust Single Event Upset Simulator, Created by Ed Carlisle IV
+## The Dynamic Robust Single Event Upset Simulator, Created by Dr. Ed Carlisle IV

 Fault injection framework and application for performing CPU fault injection on: